developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/guide/ec30_programming/index.md

 #### Start Here `INFO NEEDED`
 1. Install the app to be migrated on an EC30 device and launch it.
-2. Operate the app through all use cases and paths, listing any UI issues.
+2. Operate the app through all use cases and paths.
+3. Identify and list UI issues.
-3. Modify the app's UI to address UI issues.
+4. Modify the app's UI to address the issues.
-4. Deploy the modified app.
+5. Repeat Steps 1&ndash;4 until all UI issues are resolved.

 #####